THE GREAT COMMISSION

 God’s Kingdom can be brought into the earth only through mature saints, and the saints can come to maturity only through the various ministries and gifts that the ascended Christ has given to His Body.

-“And of the rest durst no man join himself to them”!
+“Yet none of the rest dared join them”!

 The Lord Jesus did not call every believer to be an apostle, but He has through the Holy Spirit given gifts to each of His followers.
 In addition, the Lord has baptized each believer with the Holy Spirit so he or she can bear witness of the Lord Jesus and His Kingdom.